-ETFs (exchange-traded funds) are a popular pathway to diversification because they expose investors to a wide range of financial assets, and come with lower expense ratios compared to mutual funds.
-But there’s another exchange-traded product that might appeal to the same kind of investor: an exchange-traded note, or ETN.
+ETNs are similar to ETFs (exchange-traded funds), in that they may be a popular pathway to diversification because they expose investors to a wide range of financial assets, and come with lower expense ratios compared to mutual funds.
+As such, it can be beneficial for investors to understand ETNs and how they work.

 An ETN, or an exchange-traded note, is a debt security that acts much like a loan or a bond.
 Issuers like banks or other financial institutions sell the “note,” which tracks the performance of an underlying commodity or index benchmark.